Ibanheiz/Ibanheiz.github.io/_posts/2015-01-11-blogging-like-a-dev-jekyll-github-prose-io.md

 ---
 layout: post
 published: true
-title: "Blogging like a dev: Jekyll + GitHub + Prose.io"
+title: 'Blogging like a dev: Jekyll + GitHub + Prose.io'
 mathjax: false
 featured: true
 comments: true
-modified: "2015-01-11"
+modified: '2015-01-11'
 categories:
   - Development
 tags: blog github markdown
 ---

 You want a blog that is fully customizable and is sick of WordPress mess and insecurity?
 One solution is to use Jekyll to build a blog where all posts are in markdown format, is hosted in github and I can edit using a browser with prose.io.

+<div style="width: 50px; height: 50px; border: 1px solid red"></div>

 Summary of benefits: